 Day by Day Itinerary

-Located on the edge of town with far reaching views over the frozen Lule river and the northern night sky, this sleek and stylish hotel offers excellent rooms with their colourfully modern murals, bold dark furniture, super comfortable beds & lovely large windows that create an airy atmosphere.
+Located on the edge of town with far reaching views over the frozen Lule river and the northern night sky, this sleek and stylish hotel offers excellent rooms with their colourfully modern murals, bold dark furniture, super comfortable beds and lovely large windows that create an airy atmosphere.

-(Note: if you would like to increase your chances of seeing the northern lights, we recommend upgrading to a deluxe room with views over the frozen river to the northern horizon.
-This comes with free spa entry too!)
+Note: if you would like to increase your chances of seeing the Northern Lights, we recommend upgrading to a deluxe room with views over the frozen river to the northern horizon.
+This comes with free spa entry too!

 Buffet breakfasts in Sweden are feasts in their own right!
 Indulge before heading out on a 2-hour snowmobile adventure in the forests around Lulea and bordering on the frozen archipelago.